Planning to spend three days in Cusco, the heart of the Inca Empire, before setting off on your trek to Machu Picchu?

 Note that you’ll need a ticket to enter the cathedral, which will cost just under $10 USD.

 The Mercado Central de San Pedro is, quite possibly, my favorite place in Cusco.
 And no doubt, it’s the most colorful.
-We spent a few hours here looking at the overwhelming amount of beautiful products, exotic produce, and talking with the locals.
+We spent a few hours here, meandering through the aisles, sampling exotic produce, learning about local life.

 San Blas is one of Cusco’s hilliest areas, with steep stairs lending incredible panoramic views of Cusco’s orange rooftops and the surrounding Andes.